 This scope is etched-glass.
 This is superior to wire because there is no wire to break.
 This type of eyepiece has a much higher resistance to shock damage than wire.
 The 30mm tube is purged and filled with argon, a superior gas to nitrogen for filling a scope.

 The reticle is illuminated red.
-In dim shooting conditions, this can help you gain a faster sight picture.
+In dim and long range shooting conditions, this can help you gain a faster sight picture.
 It adjusts in 1/4 MOA clicks.
 It has 60 MOA of adjustment in elevation and windage.
 Given one of the reticles available for this scope, that is far more than enough.

 At maximum magnification, the BDC reticle hash-marks fill the scope view.